Hardening Networking

 above firewalls nftables rules allowing me to fix it.
 Initially the second

-command gave results letting me know that the restrictions weren't being applied correctly.
+digcommand gave results letting me know that the restrictions weren't being applied correctly.

-Since we defined an output
+Since we defined an output chain inside table inet filter with the line:

 type filter hook output priority 0; policy accept;